-There's no banking for foreigners in Bac Ha.
-There is a post office and internet is available at some of the hotels and opposite the Son Mai Hotel.
-Bac Ha is not a good place to handle travel logistics, so make sure you have all your ducks in a row before arriving.
+With no banking for foreigners in Bac Ha make sure you bring enough cash to get you through.
+There is a post office and internet is available at some of the hotels but Bac Ha is not a good place to handle travel logistics, so make sure you have all your ducks in a row before arriving.

 Get orientated with a map of Bac Ha, Vietnam